Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 In addition, most insurers don’t factor in whether the condition was diagnosed or treated by a vet.
 If you find any noticeable signs at all that your four-legged friend is unwell, that health problem gets tagged as pre-existing.
 Your insurer will probably deny a claim until after your eligible coverage begins, even if the condition was only identified and wasn’t bad enough to be treated.

-Can you get pet insurance after diagnosis?
+Can I get pet insurance after diagnosis?

 Yes, but not for that condition.
 Most pet insurance companies won’t cover pre-existing conditions at all.
 This is because insurers don’t want to pay for accidents or illnesses that happened before you became a customer.
 While you can still buy pet insurance, your policy will exclude the particular condition your pet developed before starting coverage.